- Prevention Hub

 - Reduce Your Risk

 In October 2015, Emma made the decision to hang up her boots after 26 years as a partner in a law firm.
-Her kids were growing up fast and it was time to leave behind the work-hard, play-hard world of international commercial real-estate with its physically and mentally demanding projects, to spend more time with her family.
-She never envisaged she would have to confront an even more momentous challenge to her emotional and physical resilience than anything the law could throw at her.
+Her kids were growing up fast.
+It was time to leave behind the work-hard, play-hard world of international commercial real-estate with its physically and mentally demanding projects, to spend more time with her family.
+She never envisaged she would have to confront an even more momentous challenge to her emotional and physical resilience, than anything the law could throw at her.

 It was in the gap between Christmas and new year when, on routine self-checking, she felt a lump in her left breast.
 She’d had an aching armpit for a while, and had been brought up to check herself regularly.
 Her mother being a breast cancer nurse, and having had cancer herself, had drummed this into her.

 Scans and biopsies revealed a grade 2 tumour in her left breast.
 After a number of lumpectomies, she was advised by her consultant that the mass of the tumour could only be removed by a mastectomy.
 As the tumour had not spread to her lymph nodes, she was told that radio and chemotherapy were not necessary.
 Although the news hit her quite hard, Emma felt relatively confident it was under control.
 “Sometimes my husband and I disagreed on the treatment route, but I had complete trust in the medical profession throughout,” she said.
 She accepted the advice she was given, agreeing also to go for breast reconstruction.